shotgunsoftware/tk-toolchain/README.md

 ```

 This allows the tools to quickly find other repositories they might need to run.

+You also need to have a copy of the Python 3 interpreter available or the `black` code formatter won't be able to run.
+If you are using macOS or Linux, we highly recommend you use `pyenv`.
+You can install it on macOS via `brew` or your favorite package manager on Linux.

 # How can I run these tools?